michaelaye/LASP-REU-Python/README.md

 # Credits
 Initially based on presentations by Morgan Rehnberg.

-Update by K.-Michael Aye to use Python 3 and include pandas and other things.
+Updated by K.-Michael Aye to use Python 3 and include pandas and other things.